DanielSwift1992/veritas-black-hole-article/README.md

 - `LeanBh/`: A Lean 4 library containing the formal proof of the core mathematical claim.
   - `BlackHole.lean`: Proves that for any exponential growth `r > 1`, a finite threshold `N_max` is reached in a finite time `t`.
 - `viz/`: Contains scripts for generating visualizations for the article.
+- `probe_cost.py`: script for the Courier-to-Proxima case study.

 ## How to Run